Week Four of 50 Weeks to a Lighter More Loving You: GIVE NOTICE

 In the bible, God is quite keen on wisdom.
 Proverbs is often known as the book of wisdom.
 Words that often accompany WISDOM in the bible are INSIGHT and UNDERSTANDING.

-Some of this “insight and understanding” is for us to have that towards God.
+Some of this “insight and understanding” is about who God is.
 Many scriptures, however, are talking about having insight and understanding with ourselves and others.

 Here are some words and phrases you’d find if you did a word study on INSIGHT and UNDERSTANDING: